 AMVALOR project themes

-AMVALOR focuses on the themes developed by the following sectors:
+AMVALOR focuses on the themes developed in the following sectors:

 - Factory of the Future: manufacturing processes, operational excellence, virtual reality and augmented reality, collaborative industrial robotics, digital engineering; functional materials and surfaces; non-destructive testing;